What is actually happening in Health?

 Over 7 million people are on the NHS waiting list — the highest ever recorded.

-The NHS is caught in a system-wide capacity squeeze.
-The waiting list has grown from 4.4 million before the pandemic to 7.64 million, with over 300,000 people waiting more than a year for treatment.
-Behind that backlog lies a chain of bottlenecks: hospitals running at 92% bed occupancy (above the 85% safe maximum) with roughly 100,000 beds — down from 145,000 in 2010 — which means ambulances queue outside full A&E departments, pushing Cat 2 response times to 35 minutes against an 18-minute target.
-At the front door of the system, average GP waits have tripled from under 7 days in 2013 to 21 days, while each GP now covers around 2,300 patients.
-The NHS is delivering 76 million appointments a month.
-The problem is not effort but arithmetic: demand has outgrown capacity at every stage.
+The NHS waiting list has grown from 4.4 million before the pandemic to 7.6 million, with over 300,000 people waiting more than a year.[1]
+The 18-week treatment target has not been met since 2016.
+Behind the backlog lies a chain of bottlenecks: hospitals at 92% bed occupancy (above the 85% safe maximum), roughly 100,000 beds down from 145,000 in 2010,[2] ambulances queuing outside full A&E departments.
+Cat 2 response times have doubled to 35 minutes against an 18-minute target.[3]
+The four-hour A&E standard has not been met since 2015; in 2024, only 70% of patients were seen within four hours.[4]
+At the front door, average GP waits have tripled to 21 days and each GP now covers around 2,300 patients.[5]
+The problem is not effort — 76 million appointments a month — but arithmetic: demand has outgrown capacity at every stage.

 Life expectancy reveals something deeper than an operational crisis.
-For decades, the UK added roughly 0.2 years of life per year — steady, predictable progress.
-After 2011, that improvement stalled almost completely.
-Male life expectancy sits at 79.0 years, female at 83.0.
-COVID caused a visible dip, but the flatlining began nearly a decade earlier and has not recovered.
-The UK is not alone in this — similar slowdowns have appeared across wealthy nations — but the stall coincided with a period of austerity-driven cuts to public health, social care, and local government services.
+For decades, the UK added roughly 0.2 years of life per year.
+After 2011, that improvement stalled.
+Male life expectancy sits at 79.0 years, female at 83.0.[9]
+COVID caused a visible dip, but the flatlining began nearly a decade earlier.
+The UK is not alone — similar slowdowns appeared across wealthy nations — but the stall coincided with austerity-driven cuts to public health, social care, and local government.
 The causes remain debated; the trend does not.

 NHS waiting list